 Howard has also fashioned a successful motivational speaking career beginning in the late 1990s.
 As a member of the National Speakers Association, he uses humorous sports anecdotes to deliver positive messages that inspire audiences of corporate employees, students, and community leaders.
 Howard loves sharing stories that move people.
 One important story about resilience and determination that he likes to share is about former Indians manager, Cecil Cooper.
 Early in Cooper’s career with the Red Sox, he faced Nolan Ryan in a game and struck out six times (it was an extra-inning game) to set a major league record.
 Despite this embarrassing debut, Cooper displayed an inner strength that enabled him to bounce back with four hits the next game.
 Baseball is about having a short memory sometimes and learning to deal with failure (as in sales, too).
 Howard’s motto is PEP, pursuing excellence passionately.
 His stories resonate so well with audiences that he included dozens of them in his book, “61 humorous and inspiring lessons I learned from baseball”.
 Evidently, Howard was inspired by Roger Maris’ performance in the 1961 season when he was a kid growing up in Brooklyn when determining how many stories to include.
 Having recently met Maris’ sons at Yankee stadium, Howard got a kick out of the fact that one of his sons said Howard knew more about his father then he did.

-For over 40 years, Indianapolis has been lucky to hear Howard on the airwaves calling the games and sharing is unique what Brand of storytelling.
+For over 40 years, Indianapolis has been lucky to hear Howard on the airwaves calling the games and sharing his unique brand of storytelling.
 The Indianapolis RBI program it Is also very lucky to have Howard as a supporter and an inspiration.